usubalang/usuba/_posts/2020-01-14-bitslicing.md

 -->

-Bitslicing was initially introduced by Biham [1] as an implementation trick to speed of software implementations of the [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard) cipher.
+Bitslicing was initially introduced by Biham [1] as an implementation trick to speed up software implementations of the [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard) cipher.
 The basic idea of bitslicing is to represent a _n_-bit data as 1 bit in _n_ distinct registers.
-On 64-bit registers, there are then 63 unused bits in each registers, which can be filled in the same fashion by taking 63 other independent _n_-bit data, and putting each one of their _n_ bits in one of the registers.
+On 64-bit registers, there are then 63 unused bits in each register, which can be filled in the same fashion by taking 63 other independent _n_-bit data, and putting each of their _n_ bits in one of the registers.
 Bitwise operators on 64-bit (_e.g._ `and`, `or`, `xor`, `not`) then act as 64 parallel operators.
 For instance, bitslicing 3-bit data requires 3 registers.
-Each first bit of each data goes into the first register;
+The first bit of each data goes into the first register;
-each second bit into the second register and each third bit into the third register.
+the second bit into the second register and the third bit into the third register.
 Using 4-bit registers (for the sake of simplicity), this can be applied to 4 data: